DPDK/dpdk/doc/guides/rel_notes/rel_description.rst

     *   The testpmd application provides a number of different packet throughput tests and examples of features such as how to use the Flow Director found in the Intel® 82599 10 Gigabit Ethernet Controller.

-    The testpmd application is documented in the *DPDK Testpmd Application Note* (525362).
+    The testpmd application is documented in the *DPDK Testpmd Application Note*.
     The test application is not currently documented.
     However, you should be able to run and use test application with the command line help that is provided in the application.